-Exploring the design DNA of the museum Book now
+Exploring the design DNA of the museum This event is now finished

 Designers for our future selves

 A thought-provoking talk revealing the thinking behind the ideas, trends and passions that are shaping our future selves.
 With Special Projects, Future Facility and Dr. Takanori Shibata.

 This talk brings together designers at the vanguard of technology, design and innovation who are thinking about how design can help people lead fuller, healthier and more rewarding lives into old age.

 Special Projects: Adrian Westaway and Clara Caggero of Special Projects will talk about how to design in order to change people’s behaviour as well as tackling ageing stereotypes and stigma.

 Future Facility: Isolation and loneliness are a well-documented part of the ageing process.
 In this talk, Sam Hecht will discuss designing for those feeling left behind and unable to navigate the world of new technology.